pdstevenson/pdstevenson.github.io/_research/research.md

 As well as the main research areas mentioned above, I work on generic computational methods beyond their application just to nuclear physics or quantum computing problems;  in quantum biology and chemistry, particularly in quantum tunnelling in DNA;  in special relativity where a student project (by Evan Cryer-Jenkins) led to a paper on visualisation of Terrell rotations.

-The picture below from the special relativity work shows combined distortion and redshift effects on a fast-moving cyclist as seen by a left and right eye in combination.
+The picture below from the special relativity work ([Proc.
+Roy.
+Soc.
+A 476, 20190703 (2020)](http://dx.doi.org/10.1098/rspa.2019.0703)) shows combined distortion and redshift effects on a fast-moving cyclist as seen by a left and right eye in combination.

 <img src="/files/cyclist.png" alt="relativistic cyclist" width="50%">